Skip to content

 return bool(self.archipelago_options.template_include_hard_levels.value)

-Here we have the property for include_hard_levels which returns the boolean value of the template_include_hard_levels option as defined in the options dataclass.
+Above we have the property for include_hard_levels which returns the boolean value of the template_include_hard_levels option as defined in the options dataclass.

-Now we can create a new method that combines the lists, provided that the option is set to True.
+Now we can create a new method that combines the lists, provided that the option is set to true.

 def levels(self) -> List[str]: